hackathon-organizer/discovery-service/README.md

 # Hackathon Organizer DISCOVERY-SERVICE

-Discovery service used for the purpose of discovery project services.
+Used for the purpose of discovery project services.
 Build with [Netflix Eureka](https://github.com/Netflix/eureka).

 # Live demo